codemagic-ci-cd/codemagic-docs/content/getting-started/getting-started.md

 weight: 2
 ---

 Upon login, Codemagic will automatically display the list of apps in your repository.

+{{% notebox %}}
+If you can't see your app listed, it may be because you don't have sufficient permissions or Codemagic has no access to your team or organization.
+Codemagic requires read/write permission to build your app.
+Contact your repository admin to review the settings.
+{{% /notebox %}}

 Select a Flutter app and start the very first build with preconfigured defaults by clicking **Start your first build**.

 {{< figure size="" src="../uploads/2019/07/app_dashboard.PNG" caption="Codemagic Applications page" >}}